• Skip to main content

 If you wear make-up every day, create a solution that allows you to have all the items together that you use on a daily basis.
 I’m not talking about your special occasion makeup.
 Keep that separate.

-Create a simple storage solution for the items you use each and every day so that you can access them easily, without having to dig around those items you only wear on special occasions.
+Create a simple storage solution for the items you use each and every day so that you can access them easily, without having to dig around for those items you only wear on special occasions.
 We use a plastic divider bin like this for a lot of the common items we use daily.
 It would work well for make-up too.

 Storage for your daily items